xfbs/tmux-rs/README.md

 - incorrect field in struct. used struct instead of struct pointer
 - flipped == args_type::ARGS_NONE instead of flipped != args_type::ARGS_NONE
 - flipped != 0 instead of == 0 for coverting from !int_like_value in conditional
+- incorrect translation of for loop with continue to while with continue and increment at end; increment isn't applied (cmd_find)

 # References